-All conventional Oakville Transit buses are equipped with a bike rack.
-Each bike rack can hold two conventional bicycles.
+All conventional Oakville Transit buses have bike racks that can hold two regular bicycles.
 There is no extra fare to use the bike rack.

-Bike racks encourage environmentally-friendly, active transportation that combines the love of cycling and the convenience of Oakville Transit service.
-They are great for commuters who wish to use their bicycles as part of their commute.
-They also open up opportunities to explore new areas of town or bike on a trail outside of your neighbourhood.
-Visit the town's cycling routes page for more information about cycling routes and trails in Oakville.
+Bike racks encourage active transportation and combines the love of cycling and the convenience of Oakville Transit service.
+Bike racks are great for commuters who want to use their bike as part of their commute.
+Explore new areas of the town or bike on a trail outside of your neighbourhood.
+Visit the Cycle, Walk Oakville page for more information about cycling facilities and trails in Oakville.

 - Bike racks are available on a first-come, first-serve basis.
-In the event that a bike rack is full or inoperable and at the driver’s sole discretion, a bicycle may be transported onboard the bus.
-The comfort or safety of other customers must not be compromised and the bicycle cannot block the aisle.
+Ask the driver if you can bring your bike on board the bus only if the bike rack is full or if it is broken.
+The driver will decide if the bike can be inside the bus safely.
+This must not compromise the safety or comfort of other customers and the bicycle cannot block the aisle.

-- Only two-wheeled conventional bicycles, with wheels at least 41 cm (16 inches) in diameter are allowed on bike racks.
-If your bicycle does not fit on the rack, you must find alternative ways to travel.
+- Bike racks fit bikes with wheels at least 41 cm (16 inches).
+If your bicycle does not fit on the rack, you must find another way to travel.

-- A driver may refuse access to cyclist due to unsafe conditions or if your bicycle has any items on it that could block the driver’s vision.
+- A driver may refuse access due to unsafe conditions or if your bicycle has any items on it that could block the driver’s vision.

 Loading a bicycle:

-- While you are waiting for your bus, remove or secure any loose items on your bicycle such as a water bottle or bike lock.
+- Remove or secure any loose items on your bicycle such as a water bottle or bike lock while you are waiting for the bus.

 - Squeeze the handle at the top of the bike rack to release the latch then fold down the bike rack.

-- Lift your bicycle onto the bike rack, fitting the tires into the wheel slots.
-Each slot is labelled for front and rear wheels.
+- Lift your bicycle onto the bike rack, fitting the tires into the wheel slots labeled for front and rear wheels.